What it’s like to go from prison bars to handlebars

 And he’s got his bike.

-Covered in tattoos, wearing a broad grin, I met him in a Denny’s parking lot on Saturday.
+Covered in tattoos all the way to his chin and wearing a broad grin, I met him in a Denny’s parking lot on Saturday.
 He was astride a 10-year-old, yellow Suzuki GSX-R1000.
 He told me he hadn’t washed it but the bike was gleaming and spotless.
 It looked fast.

 “I wasn’t a huge fan of the color,” he said.
 “But it was what I wanted for a bike.
 The most important reason I bought it is just because I enjoy riding, the freedom of being on the road.”